Coronavirus digest: Germany says high COVID incidence rate in children | DW | 15.10.2021

 The news comes after CureVac earlier this week said it will give up on its first-generation vaccine and instead focus on collaborating with British drugmaker GSK to develop improved mRNA vaccine technology.

+Despite the company specializing in mRNA technology, it was revealed this summer that the CureVac shot yielded a disappointing 47% efficacy rate.

-Bayer in February said it expected to produce 160 million doses of the CureVac shot in 2022 at its Wuppertal site in western Germany.
+Bayer had said in February that it expected to produce 160 million doses of the CureVac shot in 2022 at its Wuppertal site in western Germany.

 South Korea is to lift curbs on social gatherings from Monday.
 In the Seoul area, gatherings of up to eight people will be allowed if a group includes four fully vaccinated people.
 In other regions, up to 10 people will be allowed to gather.
 Restrictions on opening hours for cafes, restaurants and cinemas will be eased.

-South Korea never imposed a full lockdown, but has been under its tightest possible social distancing curbs since July when the fourth wave of infections started.
+South Korea never imposed a full lockdown, but has been under its tightest-yet social distancing curbs since July, when the fourth wave of infections started.

 Sydney will scrap all quarantine requirements for international travelers from next month, officials said Friday, an abrupt step toward reopening Australia's long-shuttered borders.

-Since March 2020, travel to and from Australia has been virtually banned and anyone who gains permission to enter must fork out many thousands of dollars and agree to be locked in a hotel room for 14 days.
+Since March 2020, travel to and from Australia has been virtually banned and anyone who gains permission to enter must fork out many thousands of dollars and agree to quarantine in a hotel room for 14 days.

 Biden said the doses will be in addition to 50 million the United States has already donated to the regional bloc, which has 55 member states and a combined population of 1.3 billion people.